AmirulAndalib/Activate-Windows-All-Edition./README.md

 3. Run this CMD file as adminstrator.
 6. Sucessfully activated

-## Leave s Star follow my github acc and Fork share and Support
+## Leave a Star follow my github acc and Fork share and Support